fogatlas-legacy/fadepl-controller/README.md

 for each region.
 Once placement is computed, then MIPS are converted in the corresponding "k8s Quantity" of the region where the microservice will be placed.

-Note that if both MIPS and "k8s Quantity" are specified, MIPS value has the priority.
+Note that if both MIPS and "k8s Quantity" are specified, MIPS value takes the precedence.

 ### Handling GPU